desuex/sypexgeo/README.md

 #### Default Location

 In the case that a location is not found the fallback location will be returned with the `default` parameter set to `true`.
 To set your own default change it in the configurations `config/geoip.php`

-## Services

-- **Database Service**: To use the database version of SypexGeo services download the `SxGeoCityMax.dat` from (vendor/scriptixru/sypexgeo/scr/Scriptixru/SypexGeo) and extract it to `/database/sypexgeo/`.
-And that's it.